Raykosan/ComfyUI_RaykoStudio/README.md

 Click ✔️ ACCEPT to send the configuration to the backend.
 Use the outputs in your downstream nodes (ControlNet, mask blending, etc.).
 If you are not satisfied with something, you can click ❌ CANCEL to interrupt the generation process.

+📁 Preset Storage
+Presets are stored as JSON files in the presets folder within the node's directory:
+ComfyUI/custom_nodes/ComfyUI_RaykoStudio/presets/
+The folder is created automatically the first time you save the preset.

 <details>
   <summary>✅ Update v0.16.3</summary>